Tip #1 Communicate, communicate and communicate

-Okay we thought we’d start with the basics.
-This is straightforward but always worth mentioning: If your company seems to be going through a bit of a slump financially, or you notice that colleagues are being let go, now may not be the perfect time to landing that pay increment.
-That’s all we have to say on this one, it’s pretty self-explanatory.
+Also, if your company seems to be going through a bit of a slump financially, or you notice that colleagues are being let go, now may not be the perfect time to landing that pay increment; it’s pretty self-explanatory.

 YOU might feel the work you’re doing warrants a significant raise of about $1,000 per month but, well, does it really?
 Do some research before you approach your boss just to find out more about what the general pay is for your job rank.